 You are likely familiar with this form of billing, as it is also used by credit card companies.
 Every month at around the same time, you will receive a statement showing the charges for your fleet and have 22 days to pay the balance.
 Sounds simple enough, right?

-However, just like a credit card, this can lead to some major challenges down the line.
+However, just like a credit card, monthly fuel card billing cycles can lead to some major challenges down the line.
 Have you ever had to book a last-minute flight to deal with a family emergency, only to find that you’ve hit your credit limit?
 The same thing happens when dealing with monthly statements.
 Many small businesses have a low credit limit that requires them to prepay part of their invoice every month just to continue using their fuel cards.

 Prepaying without an invoice creates more work for your company’s accounts payable department, as they will have to accrue for the expense and possibly receive approval from a high-level manager since they have not received an invoice yet.
 Additionally, in order to avoid exceeding your credit limit, you may have to initiate a last-minute ACH or wire payment, incurring fees from your bank.
 Given the possible frustrations of a monthly billing process, be sure to connect with your accounting team as you search for the right option.

 Pros: If your credit limit allows for a single payment for an entire month’s fuel, then you have fewer invoices to review and payments to process.